 '''

-$ conan export [-h] [-k] path reference
+$ conan export [-h] [-k] [-l [LOCKFILE]] path reference

 '''

 Copies the recipe (conanfile.py & associated files) to your local cache.

 Use the 'reference' param to specify a user and channel where to export it.
 Once the recipe is in the local cache it can be shared, reused and to any remote with the 'conan upload' command.

+'''

+positional arguments:

 path

 Path to a folder containing a conanfile.py or to a

 recipe file e.g., my_folder/conanfile.py

 user/channel, or Pkg/version@user/channel (if name and

+reference

-version are not declared in the conanfile.py '''
+version are not declared in the conanfile.py

-'''

 optional arguments:

+-h, --help

--h, --help show this help message and exit
+show this help message and exit

 -k, -ks, --keep-source

+'''

+'''

-Do not remove the source folder in local cache, even if the recipe changed.
-Use this for testing purposes only '''
+Do not remove the source folder in local cache, even

+if the recipe changed.
+Use this for testing purposes

+only

+-1 [LOCKFILE], --lockfile [LOCKFILE]

+Path to a lockfile or folder containing 'conan.lock'

+file.
+Lockfile will be updated with the exported

+package

+'''